1980 eruption of Mount St. Helens explained

 A film crew was dropped by helicopter on Mount St. Helens on May 23 to document the destruction, but their compasses spun in circles and they quickly became lost.[33]
 A second eruption occurred the next day (see below), but the crew survived and was rescued two days after that.[34]
 The eruption ejected more than 1cumi of material.
 A quarter of that volume was fresh lava in the form of ash, pumice, and volcanic bombs, while the rest was fragmented, older rock.
 The removal of the north side of the mountain (13% of the cone's volume) reduced Mount St. Helens's height by about 1300-2NaN-2 and left a crater 1to wide and 2100feet deep with its north end open in a huge breach.

 More than 4000000000board feet of timber were damaged or destroyed, mainly by the lateral blast.
 At least 25% of the destroyed timber was salvaged after September 1980.
 Downwind of the volcano, in areas of thick ash accumulation, many agricultural crops, such as wheat, apples, potatoes, and alfalfa, were destroyed.
 As many as 1,500 elk and 5,000 deer were killed, and an estimated 12 million Chinook and Coho salmon fingerlings died when their hatcheries were destroyed.
-Another estimated 40,000 young salmon were lost when they swam through turbine blades of hydroelectric generators after reservoir levels were lowered along the Lewis River to accommodate possible mudflows and flood waters.
+Another estimated 40,000 young salmon were killed when they swam through turbine blades of hydroelectric generators after reservoir levels were lowered along the Lewis River to accommodate possible mudflows and flood waters.

 In total, Mount St. Helens released 24 megatons TNT of thermal energy, seven of which were a direct result of the blast.
 This is equivalent to 1,600 times the size of the atomic bomb dropped on Hiroshima.[35]